-UNIVERSITY AND EDUCATIONAL INTELLIGENCE.
+UNIVERSITY AND EDUCATIONAL INTELLIGENCE

-OXFORD.-In a Convocation held on June 7, the thanks of the University were ordered to be conveyed to Mr.C.
+OXFORD. -In a Convocation held on June 7, the thanks of the University were ordered to be conveyed to Mr.C.
 D. E. Fortnum, Hon.
 D.C.L., for his munificent gift to the Ashmolean Museum, and an indenture was sealed, the provisions of which place the Ashmolean Museum on an entirely new footing.

 In the year 1888 Dr. Fortnum gave to the University a large portion of his collection of antiquities and works of art, which had been exhibited on loan in the upper room of the Ashmolean Museum.
-Dr. Fortnum has now notified his intention of bequeathing to the University the remainder of his collection together with his library, and he has undertaken to transfer to the University a sum of \pounds 10,000 on certain conditions, the main object of which is to provide for the care and maintenance of the Museum in the future.
-Under the indenture, which was signed on Tuesday last, the University is bound-
+Dr. Fortnum has now notified his intention of bequeathing to the University the remainder of his collection together with his library, and he has undertaken to transfer to the University a sum of £10,000 on certain conditions, the main object of which is to provide for the care and maintenance of the Museum in the future.
+Under the indenture, which was versity Galleries.
+(2) To provide a sum, not exceeding £4000, for the fitting up and furnishing the Museum.

-signed on Tuesday last, the University is bound- (1) To provide a sum, not exceeding $\pounds 11,000$, for the erection of a new Ashmolean Museum, on ground adjoining the University Galleries.
-(2) To provide a sum, not exceeding $\pounds 4000$, for the fitting.
+(1) To provide a sum, not exceeding £11,000, for the erection of a new Ashmolean Museum, on ground adjoining the Uni-